FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 - `categories`: mapped to the categories defined in your settings.
 - `taxonomy`: if you want to define your own custom taxonomy fields.
 - `fields`: allows you to define another object and its fields.
+- `block`: allows you to define a group of fields which can be used to create an list of data.

 ### Custom draft field